darwinia-network/darwinia-offchain-tools/README.md

 #### Errors

-We can just run `Relay header` for once, because once we relayed the test `relay header` to `darwinia`, we can not relay it again, unless we clean all of our chain data, and restart our `darwinia node` from block 0.
+In static mode, we can just run `Relay header` for once, because once we relayed the test `relay header` to `darwinia`, we can not relay it again, unless we clean all of our chain data, and restart our `darwinia node` from block 0.

 ### chapter.2.Send redeem requests to ropsten.